gharbia-mohammed/sales-ecommerce-data-Analysis/README.md

 - [Recommendations](#recommendations)

 ### Project Overview

-This project analyzes e-commerce dataset aims to provide business insights of an e-commerce company bu analyzing aspects of sales data we seek to identify trends ,revenue breakdown by region and category and Evaluates marketing performance using key KPIs. make data driven recomendation , and gain deeper understanding of the company performance .
+This project analyzes an e-commerce dataset and aims to provide business insights for an e-commerce company.
+By analyzing sales data, we seek to identify trends, break down revenue by region and category, evaluate marketing performance using key KPIs, make data-driven recommendations, and gain a deeper understanding of the company's overall performance.

 <img width="600" height="300" alt="Capture" src="https://github.com/user-attachments/assets/a8fc11e7-6acb-4a6d-a42c-b41d26e63938" />